jbkroner/TalkTurbo/README.md

 All system prompts and messages sent to Turbo are routed through the [OpenAI Moderation Endpoint](https://platform.openai.com/docs/guides/moderation).
 OpenAI moderation happens regardless of which chat model Turbo is currently using.
 Messages track their own moderation data and you can quickly check a messages moderation status with `message.flagged()`.

 ## Pre-load data
 Pre-load data can be used to inject custom system prompts and conversational context.
-Pre-load data is tracked seperately from the standard context.
+Pre-load data is tracked separately from the standard context.
 Pre-load data is included when calculating context size.

 ```yaml
 system_prompt: |